Counting Distinct Elements in the Turnstile Model with Differential Privacy under Continual Observation: Item-level private mechanisms for

 \section{Item-level private mechanisms for $\countdistinct$}

-\ifnum \neurips=1 In this section, we present our item-level-DP mechanism for $\countdistinct$ for turnstile streams.
-Its guarantees are stated in Theorem~\ref{thm:item-w} with zero Concentrated Differential Privacy (zCDP). \else In this section, we prove a version of Theorem~\ref{thm:item-epsdel} with zero concentrated differential privacy (zCDP). \fi Using this notion of privacy, one can show tight bounds for the Gaussian mechanism and cleaner and tighter bounds for composition. \ifnum \neurips=1 Theorem~\ref{thm:item-w} is the key ingredient in our proof of Theorem~\ref{thm:item-epsdel}.
-This section is dedicated to our $\countdistinct$ mechanism and the main ideas behind it.
-All proofs are deferred to the supplementary material. \else We start by proving Theorem~\ref{thm:item-w}, and explain in Section~\ref{sec:introub} how this can be used to prove Theorem~\ref{thm:item-epsdel}. \fi
+In this section, we prove a version of \Thm{item-epsdel} with zero concentrated differential privacy (zCDP).
+Using this notion of privacy, one can show tight bounds for the Gaussian mechanism and cleaner and tighter bounds for composition.
+We start by proving \Thm{item-w}, and explain in \Sec{introub} how this can be used to prove \Thm{item-epsdel}.

 \begin{theorem}[Upper bound] For all $\rho \in(0,1]$ and sufficiently large $T \in \N$, there exists a $\rho$-item-level-zCDP mechanism for $\countdistinct$ that is $\alpha$-accurate for all turnstile streams $x$ of length $T$, where